World War II Chronicle

 Destroyers for Bases, Part 2

 The front page (below the fold) mentions an American base under construction in Newfoundland (then a dominion of the United Kingdom and not yet part of Canada).
-We briefly talked about the “destroyers” portion of the Destroyers For Bases agreement between the United States and Britain yesterday; Today we cover the “bases” aspect.
+Yesterday we briefly discussed the “destroyers” portion of the Destroyers For Bases agreement between the United States and Britain yesterday; Today we cover the “bases” aspect.
 In return for 50 World War I-era destroyers, we got 99 years of rent-free leases where we could build bases, such as Newfoundland’s Stephenville Air Base (Ernest Harmon Air Force Base during the Cold War).

 Germany conquered once-mighty France in just 46 days, and war planners were concerned that a (so-far) unstoppable Adolf Hitler could use French territories throughout the Western Hemisphere to stage attacks on the United States.
 A little over 100 nautical miles southeast of Stephenville and just off the coast of Newfoundland sat the French islands Saint Pierre and Miquelon.
 If militarized, these strategic islands would place New England under Luftwaffe bomber cross-hairs — 850 miles from New York City and 1,000 from Washington, D.C..
 But you can’t put a base there if the enemy already beat you to it.
 We can certainly debate the constitutionality of Pres.
 Franklin D. Roosevelt’s policies, but from a strategic standpoint, one could argue that sending 50 antique destroyers to the British was a small price to pay for effectively keeping Hitler on his side of the Atlantic.